voschezang/coding-handbook/anthropology/property.md

   - Dominance in a social hierarchy.
   - Attention.
 Social connection.

-**Types of property**
+**Nature of Property**

 - Organic.
 Natural, shared.
 Not owned if there is no owner present?
 - Synthetic.
 Manufactured, deliberately build.
 Sold or traded.

 **Possession**

 Possession can be based on:

 - 1st possession.
 I was here first.
 Applicable as long as you’re present.
 Forego ownership when owner is absent.
   - For animals: Food, territory, mates.
 - Ownership.
 3rd party protection.
 Social convention.
 Persistent
 - Purpose.
 Possession holds because there there is emotional or utility.

 **Fairness**